klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 The above code adds a keyring to caver.wallet, creates a transaction, and signs the transaction through caver.wallet.signWithKeys.
 And the RLP-encoded string of the signed transaction is then sent over the network.

-Save the file and run it in your console.
-When the above code is executed, the receipt of transaction is output as shown below.
+Run the in your console.
+When the above code is executed, the receipt of the transaction is shown below.

 ```bash
 $ node ./test.js